JohnMarzulli/StratuxHud/readme.md

 Date       | Version | Major Changes
 ---------- | ------- | ----------------------------------------------------------------------------------------------------------------------------------
-TBD        | 1.5     | Support for the Aithre CO detector.
+2019-06-30 | 1.5     | Support for the Aithre CO detector.
 New roll indicator.
 Various performance improvements.
 Visual warning if GPS is not plugged in.
 Use the OWNSHIP config from the receiver instead of local config.
 2019-03-31 | 1.4     | Add connection reset button.
 Fixes issues with the Diagnostic view running of of space.
 Initial port to Python 3.7
 2019-01-31 | 1.3     | Improvements to the communication with the Stratux.
 Update directions for Kivic install.
 2018-10-13 | 1.2     | Major performance increases